Influence of Sodium Inward Current on Dynamical Behaviour of Modified Morris-Lecar Model: Introduction

 \section{Introduction}

 The variation in concentration of ions across the cell membrane results in fluxes of ions through the voltage-gated ion channels.
 This electrophysiological process in the cell membrane plays a fundamental role in understanding the electrical activities in excitable cells such as neurons \citep{Mondal2019BifurcationModel}, muscle cells \citep{Gonzalez-Fernandez1994} and hormones \citep{Karl}.
 The temporal variation of the cell membrane potential due to external stimulation is known as an action potential.
 Different ion channels play different roles in the generation of an action potential.
-Depending on the cell, the opening of ${\rm Na}^{+}$ (${\rm Ca}^{2+}$) ion channels causes influx of ${\rm Na}^{+}$ (${\rm Ca}^{2+}$) and the membrane potential becomes more positive, hence the membrane is depolarised.
+Depending on the cell, the opening of ${\rm Na}^{+}$ (${\rm Ca}^{2+}$) channels causes influx of ${\rm Na}^{+}$ (${\rm Ca}^{2+}$) and the membrane potential becomes more positive, hence the membrane is depolarised.
 When the K\textsuperscript{+} channels are open, there is efflux of K\textsuperscript{+} which results in the repolarisation of the cell.
 Later, the membrane potential becomes more negative than the resting potential and the membrane is hyperpolarised.
-At this stage, the membrane will not respond to stimulus until it returns to the resting potential \citep{Ermentrout2008FoundationsNeuroscience, Izhikevich2007DynamicalBursting,JamesKeener2009}.
+At this stage, the membrane will not respond to stimulus until it returns to the resting potential \citep{Izhikevich2007DynamicalBursting,Ermentrout2008FoundationsNeuroscience, JamesKeener2009,mythesis}.

 From the viewpoint of mathematics, numerous mathematical models have been developed to study the nonlinear dynamics involved in the generation of an action potential in the cell membrane.
 They are often modelled by a nonlinear system of ordinary differential equations (ODEs).
-Among the famous works is the one by Hodgkin and Huxley \cite{Hodgkin1952} on the conduction of electrical impulses along a squid giant axon.
-In their experiments, it was reported that action potentials depends on the influx of ${\rm Na}^{+}$ and ${\rm Ca}^{2+}$.
+Among the famous works is the one by Hodgkin and Huxley (\citeyear{Hodgkin1952}) on the conduction of electrical impulses along a squid giant axon.
+In their experiments, it was reported that action potentials depends on the influx of ${\rm Na}^{+}$.
 This work laid foundation for other electrophysiological models.
-Other well-known models are the FitzHugh-Nagumo model \cite{Fitzhugh, Nagumo1962}, the Morris-Lecar (ML) model \cite{Morris}, the Chay model \cite{Chay1985ChaosCell}, and the Smolen and Keizer model \cite{smolen}.
+Other well-known models are the FitzHugh-Nagumo model (\citeyear{Fitzhugh, Nagumo1962}), the Morris-Lecar (ML) model (\citeyear{Morris}), the Chay model (\citeyear{Chay1985ChaosCell}), and the Smolen and Keizer model (\citeyear{smolen}).